sk8board/CRServoF_ELRS_for_RP2040_Pico_RP2350_Pico_2/README.md

 [Here are RC transmitters](https://www.radiomasterrc.com/collections/transmitter) that work with ExpressLRS (ELRS).

 CRServoF_ELRS_for_RP2040_Pico has a portion from https://github.com/CapnBry/CRServoF, (which is ExpressLRS (ELRS) to servos for STM32 micros) and another portion from https://github.com/mikeneiderhauser/CRSFJoystick, (which is ExpressLRS to USB video game dongle for RP2040 Pi Pico).
-The servo library comes from https://github.com/earlephilhower/arduino-pico .

 ![ELRS Pico Receiver](https://github.com/sk8board/CRServoF_ELRS_for_RP2040_Pico/assets/96895142/c6fe0ac9-0438-4121-bc42-f2b662a814d6)